-What are the advantages to you? automatic savings, principally.
-It happens every pay cycle without you even thinking about it.
+Automatic savings, principally.
+Your investment happens every pay cycle without you even thinking about it.
 You don’t have to write a check.
 You’re not having to make a conscious decision between saving this money or spending it on something that gives more immediate gratification.

-Another big advantage to you is tax savings.
+Tax savings is another big advantage.
 As you defer money into the 403b you are not taxed on it for federal income tax purposes.
 You do pay payroll taxes – that is FICA, but not federal income tax.

-Your employer’s contributions always to to a non-Roth (traditional) option.
+Your employer’s contributions will always be to a non-Roth (traditional) option.
+This makes sense, because the employer is deducting his contributions as a business expense.
 What happens to the non-Roth account at retirement?
 Over the years it is going to grow, and grow without federal taxation.
 You’re going to have compounding -earnings upon earnings – and the effect can be enormous.
 So if you do it purposefully, with a good serious deferral, and your employer throws in some money too, you can end up with hundreds of thousands of dollars in a retirement account – or into seven figures even – if you’re very disciplined about it.

-When you retire and you take money out of your 403(b) the distributions will be taxable to you then, at ordinary income tax rates.
-There’s your tradeoff: you’re trading off the benefit of tax deductibility and tax deferral now on your contributions for what will probably be higher ordinary income tax rates in the future.
+Apart from Roth contributions, when you retire and you take money out of your 403(b) the distributions will be taxable to you then, at ordinary income tax rates.
+There’s your tradeoff: you’re trading off the benefit of tax deductibility and tax deferral now on your contributions for what may be higher ordinary income tax rates in the future.
 That’s another topic, and we’ll cover that a little later.

 Now, how do you invest the money once it’s there?
 Your employer will have a plan sponsor and that plan sponsor will give you a universe of investment choices, which will be mutual funds and annuity contracts.
 By statute, there are no other choices, unlike the 401k.
-Among the funds you’ll have pretty much all bases covered – government and corporate bond funds, US common stock funds, and some international stock funds.
+The fund options available to you will pretty much cover all bases – government and corporate bond funds, US common stock funds, and some international stock funds.
 You’ll probably have various target date funds as well.
 These are sort of a default option that people choose when they don’t know what to do.
-A target date fund targets the date of your retirement.
-The account will become progressively more conservatively allocated as the years go by and retirement comes closer.
+The target date fund will become progressively more conservatively allocated as the years go by and your retirement date - the target date - comes closer.

 If you are in a TSP, or a plan with an annuity option, we would steer you away from any variable annuity allocation.
-There is nothing inherently wrong with a variable annuity – it has its uses, primarily with non-tax qualified dollars.
+There is nothing inherently wrong with a variable annuity – it has its uses, but primarily with non-tax qualified dollars in our opinion.
 Basically it gives non-retirement dollars tax deferral, and for this you pay an underlying contract fee.
 Since in your 403b account you already by definition have tax deferral, there is no reason to pay variable annuity fees.

 The investment allocation you choose is a very important consideration.
 Your allocation should reflect how you feel about investing and what type of volatility you can take in the markets.
 If you are launching your career, or in the early stages of your career, and have a long working life ahead of you, we’ll generally tell you: Go aggressive.
 Markets will always have their ups and downs.
 That can work for you actually.
 When you have down months or down years you’re going to be buying in every month at bargain prices.
 When the market recovers those dollars are the ones that will work for you the hardest.